artemkv/artemkv.github.io/cryptocurrencies.md

 - This leads to a general problem of maintaining a distributed database, which is normally solved by **distributed consensus** (Paxos, Zookeeper, Raft)
 - The main idea of distributed consensus is maintaining a globally ordered log of transactions
 - The global log allows every participant to see the past transactions and see whether the money was already spent
-- With distributed consensus, the system can tolerate a certain amount of failing nodes: if some of the machines are not available, we can rely on others to give the answers
+- With distributed consensus, the system can tolerate a certain amount of failing nodes: if some machines are not available, we can rely on others to give the answers
 - However, these algorithms are not designed to deal with actively malicious behavior
 - **Byzantine fault tolerance (BFT) distributed consensus** algorithms are designed to protect against actively malicious behavior
 - "The Byzantine Generals Problem" was first formulated in 1982, so it is a very old problem